john-sharratt/cow_hashmap/README.md

 Google's high-performance [SwissTable] hash map and wraps it in AtomicPtr compare and replace operations which give it copy-on-write sementics.

-Note: That inserting values into the hashmap will copy the entire hashmap every time thus inserts are no where near as fast as the original swishtable implementation however they do execute the operation lock-free while concurrent reads can happen in parallel.
-Essentially this construct is really good for read intensive operations.
+Note: That inserting values into the hashmap will copy shards that make up the hash map thus there are performance considerations to take into account here.

+This hashmap will perform reasonable well for inserts and very fast for reads thus it is highly suited to read intensive operations.

 Access the values at the leafs of the hashmap are also copy-on-write thus readonly access is very fast however writes will copy the original